Scripting

 Regardless of the method used to create the .csv script file, the file is uploaded to the 18R2 using the following steps.

 1. Save the script file from your computer to the USB thumb drive.
-Name the file “cobra.csv” or the file will not be recognized.
+Name the file “cobra.csv” in version 5.0.2 or lower, firmware 5.1 or higher supports custom script file names up to 42 characters for 5.1.x and 32 characters for 6.0 or higher.

 2. Before powering on the 18R2, unscrew the USB port cap on the right-hand side of the 18R2 and insert the USB drive into the USB port.